hardaker/gold-miner/docs/introduction.md

 [ROC](https://en.wikipedia.org/wiki/Receiver_operating_characteristic)
 curves).

-# Installing gold-mine
+# Installing gold-miner

+You can install `gold-miner` from pypi or from a `git clone`:

+## Installing from pypi

+You can install gold-miner using pip:

+    pip install --user --upgrade gold-miner

+Optionally install the UI tools that provide a number of additional tools (that in turn require pulling in a larger number of python prerequisite packages):

+    pip install --user --upgrade gold-miner-ui

-## Installing the requirements
+## Installing from the source tree

+Start with installing the requirements:

     pip3 install --user --upgrade -r requirements.txt

-## Install the gold mine tools itself.

-If you have release tar-ball, install it with pip:

-    pip3 install --user --upgrade gold-mine-0.3.2.tar.gz

-If you're installing from source, install it with the setup.py
-manager:
+Start with installing the package itself:

     python3 setup.py install --user --force